kochmstbfh/SwissKnowledgeGraph-PerformingArts/README.md

-“Iteration1_Organization_schauspielhaus_repertoire_1938-1968-1-csv”: File of the class "Organization" “Iteration1_Personen_schauspielhaus_repertoire_1938-1968 (1)”: File of the class “Person” “Iteration1_Work_schauspielhaus_repertoire_1938-1968 (1)”: File of the class “Work” “Iteration1_OpenRefine”: Production-file used for reconcile process of all entities (This process has been documented in the following section):
-“Iteration1_EventGraphDB_schauspielhaus_repertoire_1938-1968 (1)”: Final pro-duction file for iteration 1 with links to the corresponding class entities
+“Iteration1_Organization_schauspielhaus_repertoire_1938-1968-1-csv”: File of the class "Organization" “Iteration1_Personen_schauspielhaus_repertoire_1938-1968 (1)”: File of the class “Person” “Iteration1_Work_schauspielhaus_repertoire_1938-1968 (1)”: File of the class “Work” “Iteration1_OpenRefine”: Production-file used for the reconcile process of all entities “Iteration1_EventGraphDB_schauspielhaus_repertoire_1938-1968 (1)”: Final production file for iteration 1 with links to the corresponding class entities